You want to align everyone on your team around a common vision.

 When you develop a low-fidelity prototype, you have the chance of working with stakeholders and the firm you plan to hire—before you invest $90,000+ in developing the final product.

-It clarifies your commitment to the product
+7. It clarifies founder commitment

 Being an entrepreneur is exhausting.
 There's a big upfront investment of time, money, and energy, and you might never make it to the breakeven point, even if your idea is solid.